Close Menu

 Skip the Stove, Eat ‘Cold’

-The easiest way to drop weight from a “kitchen” setup is to simply leave the stove at home.
+The easiest way to drop weight from a “kitchen” setup is to simply leave the whole stove at home.
 In summer, it’s not that bad.
 Eat cold food, including reconstituted meals like oatmeal or simpler items such as summer sausage, hard cheese, nuts, and even packed sandwiches.
 I drink coffee cold, too, using Starbucks Via packets in a mug.

 Tip: Those “add boiling water” dehydrated food pouches?
 Many can be prepared with cold water — aka “cold soaking.”
 You simply need to let the H2O sit for 30–45 minutes inside the packet to slowly “cook” the meal.